Sennheiser Momentum 4 leaked by Canadian retailer

 Sennheiser teased the Momentum 4 Wireless a couple of months ago, promising a complete design revamp, "best-in-class sound", the latest noise-cancelling tech and a staggering 60 hour battery life (some of the best wireless headphones struggle to last half that).

 Excited for the proper launch?
-The Sennheiser Momentum 4 embargo ends at 11pm BST / 6pm ET on Monday 8th August, after which we'll be publishing our full and frank review.
+The Sennheiser Momentum 4 are due to be available globally in August, which means we could be days away from the official event.

 MORE: